ethereum/sourcify/README.md

 - Packages:
   - [@ethereum-sourcify/lib-sourcify](/packages/lib-sourcify/): The core library for Sourcify.
 It contains the logic to verify contracts.
   - [@ethereum-sourcify/bytecode-utils](/packages/bytecode-utils/): A library to extract and parse the CBOR encoded metadata from the bytecode.
+  - [@ethereum-sourcify/compilers](/packages/compilers/): A wrapper around Solidity and Vyper compilers to download the right version and invoke the compilation with a common interface.
+  - [@ethereum-sourcify/compilers-types](/packages/compilers-types/): TypeScript types for the compilers.
 - [Sourcify UI](https://github.com/sourcifyeth/ui) - a web UI to interact with the server, lookup, and verify contracts
+- [repo.sourcify.dev](https://github.com/sourcifyeth/repo.sourcify.dev) - a web UI to browse and display verified contract information.

 _ℹ️ [This monorepo](https://github.com/ethereum/sourcify) contains the main modules.
 The [sourcifyeth Github organization](https://github.com/sourcifyeth) contains all other auxiliary services and components._